Tech Dev Prioritisation Process

 For a given sprint the open issues will be prioritised on the following basis (highest priority to lowest):

-- Code updates to ensure the code base passes the SonarQube analysis
+Code updates to ensure the code base passes the SonarCloud analysis

 Item 1 is clearly the most important, since high priority bugs will be those that directly affect the running and implementation of OppiaMobile.